Daniel Pollen: Auckland Province

 When the New Zealand Constitution Act 1852 became law, Pollen was made chief clerk in the Auckland Superintendent's office.
 From there, he rose through the ranks.
 Two years after his original appointment, he was appointed to the Executive Council, and in 1858 he was appointed Commissioner of Crown Lands for Auckland.
 In 1856 he was elected to the Auckland Provincial Council for the Suburbs of Auckland electorate, where he served until 1861.
 From 1862 to 1865, he represented the Auckland East electorate on the council.

 He was one of four candidates in the Suburbs of Auckland electorate in the 1855 general election.
 He came last in this election.

 On 16 July 1861, he was appointed to the New Zealand Legislative Council.
 In 1862, he resigned as Commissioner of Crown Lands, and became the Deputy Superintendent of Auckland, where he served until the end of his second term.
 He resigned from the Legislative Council on 4 December 1867 to become agent for the Central Government at Auckland.

 He returned to the Legislative Council on 10 June 1868 to represent the Stafford Ministry.
 He resigned from the Legislative Council in 1870 to be agent in Auckland again.

 In 1870, Daniel Pollen held four positions – Receiver of Land Revenue, Commissioner of Confiscated Lands, Commissioner under the Native Land Act of 1870, and Immigration Officer.

-In 1870, Pollen purchased land on Te Korowai-o-Te-Tonga Peninsula (South Kaipara Head), which over 130 years later was developed into the Te Rau Pūriri Regional Park.
+In 1870, Pollen purchased land on the South Kaipara Head, which over 130 years later was developed into the Te Rau Pūriri Regional Park.